safaa-alnabulsi/kubernetes-tutorial/README.md

 - Service
 - Deployment (good for dev and production)
 - Volume: an object that allows a container to store data at all the pod level
+- Persistent Volume Claim: it's like an ad of options [statically provisioned PV (already created), dynamically provisioned PV (created on the fly)]
+  Access Modes:
+    - ReadWriteOnce: can be used by a single node
+    - ReadOnlyMany: multiple nodes can read from this
+    - ReadWriteMany: can be read and written to by many nodes

 ### Imperative vs. Declarative approach